LorenzoOlearo/LorenzoOlearo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a student in the final stages of his Master's degree in Computer Science at the University of Milano-Bicocca with expected graduation in October 2024 with top marks.
+I am a student at the end of his Master's degree in Computer Science at the University of Milano-Bicocca with expected graduation in October 2024 with top marks.
 Currently under the supervision of Prof. Simone Melzi, I am working on my thesis aimed at investigating the spatial behavior of Diffusion Models